Food Health Lifestyle

 iStock.com/gerenme

-Although every sprout has a different micronutrient balance, many are a rich source of vitamins, minerals, antioxidants, and other phytochemicals.
+Although every sprout has a different micronutrient balance, many sprouts are rich in vitamins, minerals, antioxidants, and other phytochemicals.

 A one-cup serving of mung bean sprouts, for example, has the following nutritional profile:

-Seeds are amazingly concentrated sources of important nutrients in the first place.
-And the process of sprouting increases the amounts of nutrients they contain, making sprouted foods even richer sources of protein, folate, magnesium, phosphorus, manganese, and vitamins C and K than the same seeds before they’re sprouted.
-Note, however, that the nutritional value of sprouts tends to decrease when they’re heated.
+Seeds are amazingly concentrated sources of important nutrients.
+Sprouting increases their nutrients, making sprouted foods even richer sources of protein, folate, magnesium, phosphorus, manganese, and vitamins C and K than the same seeds before they’re sprouted.
+Note, however, that the nutritional value of sprouts tends to decrease when heated.

 plants sprouting in nursery